 Essential to be nice to flight attendants

-Being polite to everyone in life is the best thing you can do to strangers.
-So if you are polite to your flight attendant, it can certainly go in your favor.
+Being polite to everyone is the best thing you can do for strangers.
+So if you are courteous to your flight attendant, it can certainly go in your favor.
 Flight attendants work long shifts and even have to run from flight to flight without taking naps.

 They deserve your respect and polite behavior.
-By being polite to a flight attendant, you can get better seating.
+By being courteous to a flight attendant, you can get better seating.
 And if you are rude to them, who knows, you might get a seat in the middle of children and babies.
-And trust us, they cry a lot to make your journey “super pleasant.”
+Trust us; they often cry to make your journey “super pleasant.”

 The unused food question

-Despite what some think that airplanes serve old food to their passengers, one travel catering expert claims that planes only serve fresh food prepared between 12 to 72 hours ahead of time.
+Despite what some think, airplanes do not serve old food to their passengers; one travel catering expert claims that planes only serve fresh food between 12 and 72 hours ahead of time.
 We’ll let you decide on it.

 About those blankets and pillows

-According to experts, the dirtiest part of the planes is the tray tables.
+According to experts, the tray tables are the dirtiest part of the planes.
 So, you can get some relief knowing that in-flight pillows and blankets are not as bad as the tray tables.
 But there is no denying that the pillows, blankets, and headphones are not clean.

 Even though they are repackaged with plastic wrap, airlines don’t spend money on providing new amenities to passengers every time.
 According to sources, these amenities aren’t even washed.
 On the other hand, you’re more likely to get fresh blankets and pillows in the coach class.
 So, we would recommend you bring your blanket and pillow.